Mark Galeotti: Journalism and other pursuits

 Between 1991 and 2006, he wrote a monthly column on Russian and post-Soviet security issues for Jane's Intelligence Review (formerly Jane’s Soviet Intelligence Review).
 He continues to write for various Jane's publications, as well as Oxford Analytica, for which he covers Russian security, transnational crime and terrorism issues.
 In July 2011, he started writing a regular column, Siloviks & Scoundrels, for the Russian newspaper The Moscow News, until the newspaper's closure in 2014.
+Since the start of the Ukraine War he has written regularly for The Spectator and Sunday Times and was sanctioned by Russia largely on the basis of these publications.

 He writes on his own blog, In Moscow's Shadows as well as guest writing for Raam op Rusland, EUROPP, oD:Russia, the International Policy Digest, and other blogs.
 He also contributes articles to The Moscow Times and War on the Rocks and is a contributing editor to Business New Europe.
+He runs a podcast, which is also called In Moscow's Shadows.

-Galeotti is a consultant to various government, commercial, and law-enforcement agencies and a senior analyst for Wikistrat.
 He is the Founding Editor of the journal Global Crime.
 He is also a member of the international advisory board of the Mob Museum.

-He has also worked on several Glorantha-related books and fanzines. and wrote the HeroQuest (role-playing game)-engined standalone RPG Mythic Russia.
+He has also worked on several Glorantha-related books and fanzines. and wrote the Hero Quest-engined standalone RPG Mythic Russia.
 He is also the author of 1991's Cyberpunk 2020 RPG expansion guidebook Eurosource.